peteronyam/desktop-portfolio/README.md

 # 📖 [portfolio Project] <a name="about-project"></a>

-**[Hello Microverse Project]** is a simple HTML and CSS webpage design from module 1 block 1 day 2 of Microverse.
+**[portfolio Project]** is a simple HTML and CSS webpage design from module 1 block 1 day 2 of Microverse.

 ## 🛠 Built With <a name="built-with"></a>